commercetools/commercetools-bundles-starter/docs/static/index.md

 individual bundle components, or you can rely on the bundle product's images to convey that information.
 Using the latter option means that you can use the same PDP implementation to display all of your commercetools products.

+## Support

+Contact the US Professional Services team for all support requests related to the static bundles solution.